viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

 Very simple Chrome demo that captures either the users screen or a selected application and shares the video stream over a WebRTC PeerConnection.
 Demo consists of a presenter who shares their screen or applications and an attendee who views the share on a web page.
+The presentor also sends audio and video to attendee.

 This repo has three things.